JSON-ms/www/docs/interface.md

 #### Supported Types
 - `string`: A single-line text input.
 - `markdown`: A fully-featured Markdown editor that allows for easy formatting of text using simple syntax.
-- `wysiwyg`: A fully-featured WYSIWYG (What You See Is What You Get) editor for rich text formatting.
 - `number`: A numeric input field for entering numbers.
 - `rating`: A component that allows users to provide feedback or evaluate an item using a star or point system, typically ranging from 1 to 5, visually represented through icons or bars.
 - `select`: A dropdown menu that allows users to choose one or multiple items from a predefined list.